 Treatability and column studies were completed in 2019 focusing primarily on arsenic.
 That study evaluated technologies to simulate ex-situ treatment of extracted groundwater.
 WSP collected site groundwater from six wells across the Site, including wells near Primary 2.
 WSP also performed column studies to simulate a PRB.
 The treatability and column studies demonstrated effective removal of arsenic from groundwater for either the pump and treat or PRB alternatives.
-WSP reported their findings in a memorandum7 dated February 12, 2020, which was included as Attachment A of the Primary 2 ACM Report
+WSP reported their findings in a memorandum8 dated February 12, 2020, which was included as Attachment A of the Primary 2 ACM Report.

-In late March 2023, 29 wells were sampled, including seven deep wells installed in the native sand aquifer during the 2018 investigation and 22 wells installed during the RCRA Facility Investigations and as required by the CCR Rule.
-Once these data are validated a plume stability evaluation will be completed to assess whether or not the plume is expanding, shrinking, or stable.
 In May 2023, WSP engineers visited the Site to initiate a constructability evaluation of the potential remedies, focusing on space limitations between the closed impoundments and nearby features (e.g., the Final Pond, sheet pile along Lake Michigan), the potential influence of sheet pile around Secondary 1 and 2, limitations on construction equipment due to overhead transmission lines, the presence of underground utilities (e.g., recirculation lines to the cooling tower that pass beneath the central portion of the Boiler Slag Pond and south along Primary 2), and limitations/requirements to protect transmission tower foundations.

-A three-dimensional numerical groundwater flow model for the MCGS has also been developed using the USGS finite-difference code MODFLOW-NWT8.
-The flow model will be used to simulate the groundwater flow system at MCGS in preparation for subsequent transport simulations using the code MT3D9.
+A three-dimensional numerical groundwater flow model for the MCGS has also been developed using the USGS finite-difference code MODFLOW-NWT9.
+The flow model will be used to simulate the groundwater flow system at MCGS in preparation for subsequent transport simulations using the code MT3D10.
 Additional modeling will be performed to evaluate the effectiveness of each alternative proposed in the ACM for Primary 2, and to assess the estimated times to achieve closure for groundwater.